mIRC-Scripters/mirckb/docs/source/commands/colour.rst

 /colour
 =======

-The **/colour** command allows you to change the color setting from the color dialog (can be access using the Alt+K shortcut keys).
+The /colour command allows you to change the color setting from the color dialog (can be access using the Alt+K shortcut keys).
 The /color command can also be used to change the color of the Nth (<N>) color the 16 color palette to a new value (<RGB>)

-The :doc:`/cnick </commands/color>` and /colour commands execute the same code, so they can be used interchangeably

 Synopsis
 --------